Jake Reinhart (Canadian football)

-Jake Reinhart (born November 25, 1989) is a former professional Canadian football long snapper who played in eight seasons for the Toronto Argonauts of the Canadian Football League (CFL).
+Jake Reinhart (born November 25, 1989) is a Canadian former professional football long snapper who played in eight seasons for the Toronto Argonauts of the Canadian Football League (CFL).
 He is a Grey Cup champion after playing in the Argonauts' 105th Grey Cup victory.

 University career

 Reinhart played CIS football as a linebacker and long snapper for the Guelph Gryphons from 2008 to 2012.
 He was named a CIS Academic All-Canadian in 2012.